uozyurt/DiscreteLatentVariableModels_TopicSummary/README.md

 ## Why Discrete Latent Variables?

-Discrete latent variables are hidden variables in models that take on a finite set of distinct values.
-They are crucial in decision-making processes and learning structures because they help capture the inherent discreteness in various types of data and systems. <br>
+Discrete latent variables are hidden variables within models that can take on a finite set of distinct values.
+These variables play a crucial role in decision-making processes and learning structures because they effectively capture the inherent discreteness present in various types of data and systems.
+This capability is particularly important in real-world data representations, where discrete attributes are often prevalent.

-The most natural answer for the "Why should we use them?" question stems from the real-world data representations.
-One can simply observe how the “data” is represented in the examples below:
+To illustrate the importance of discrete latent variables, consider several examples:

 <div style="text-align: center;">
     <figure>